 You want a doctor who doesn't just treat your illnesses but helps you thrive and live a long, disease free life

-You like the idea of a private waiting area with no one else in it, instead of waiting in lobbies, with sick people, or for a long time
+You like the idea of a private waiting area with no one else, instead of waiting in lobbies, with sick people, for a long time

-You don't like waiting for weeks to get an appointment with your doctor or compromising and seeing someone who isn't your doctor just because they were available in an acceptable time frame
+You don't like waiting for weeks to get an appointment with your doctor or compromising and seeing someone who isn't your doctor just because they were available in a more acceptable time frame

 You'd like it if your doctor talked with you about what you can do